VictoriaMetrics/VictoriaMetrics/docs/README.md

 ## Cardinality explorer

-VictoriaMetrics provides an ability to explore time series cardinality at `cardinality` tab in [vmui](#vmui) in the following ways:
+VictoriaMetrics provides an ability to explore time series cardinality at `Explore cardinality` tab in [vmui](#vmui) in the following ways:

 - To identify metric names with the highest number of series.
 - To identify labels with the highest number of series.